 The Club attends several local trade shows including Agribition.
-Members are welcome to provide honey and products from the hive for sale during those events.
-Honey must meet the legal requirements for food sale within the Province of Saskatchewan, that being that it is processed in a facility that:
+Members are welcome to provide honey and other products of the hive for sale during those events.
+Prices are set by the club, which receives a portion of the sales.
+Products must also meet certain legal requirements.
+Please download this info sheet for additional details:

 The Club hosts a day-long winter event that includes topical guest speakers, networking, and suppliers.